 (Disclosure: Some of the links below may be affiliate links)

-VIAC is an excellent company that provides the best third pillar in Switzerland.
+VIAC is an excellent company that provides a tremendous third pillar in Switzerland.
 And they just entered the Vested Benefits market.
-It means that they can also serve the second pillar for some people.
+It means they can also serve as the second pillar for some people.
 It is excellent news!

-VIAC Vested Benefits account offers a large allocation to stocks at a low price.
+VIAC Vested Benefits account offers a significant allocation to stocks at a low price.
 On paper, it looks great.
-Let’s review this account in detail now.
+So, we will review this account in detail now!

 This article is in my in-depth review of VIAC Vested Benefits accounts.
 It is an excellent account, but it has some shortcomings.
-I am going to review the investment models, the fees, and the customization you can do with your portfolio.
+I will review the investment models, the fees, and the customization you can do with your portfolio.

 VIAC Vested Benefits

-In May 2020, VIAC announced that they were starting to offer Vested Benefits accounts.
+In May 2020, VIAC announced they were starting to offer Vested Benefits accounts.
 Before that, VIAC was only offering third pillar accounts.
-There are offering the best third pillar account in Switzerland.
+There are offering a great third pillar account in Switzerland.
 Their second pillar is important to mention.

 VIAC is relatively recent.
 It was founded in 2017.
 Since then, they have been growing very well.
-Only one and a half years after their creation, they were already managing more than 160’000 million CHF in assets.
+Only one and a half years after their creation, they managed more than 160’000 million CHF in assets.